MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/patterns/asset-management-pattern.md

 Sometimes it's not how much you have, but how you use it.
-Armanino—one of the 20 largest independent accounting and business consulting firms in the United States—is caught between a traditional office model and the need for an agile workforce.<!--note from editor: Suggested; I don't think it's quite right to say someone has a "need" for a model.--> It uses office space for teamwork and client meetings in 16 office locations in 15 major urban centers where it has bases, yet it also deploys specialized professionals wherever they're needed.
+Armanino—one of the 20 largest independent accounting and business consulting firms in the United States—is caught between a traditional office model and the need for an agile workforce.
+It uses office space for teamwork and client meetings in 16 office locations in 15 major urban centers where it has bases, yet it also deploys specialized professionals wherever they're needed.
 The firm wanted to make sure office space is always available for its highly mobile workforce, but